ForestFarbrorn/ForestFarbrorn/README.md

 ## Intro README 📷🐈
-I'm Oskar Sundell, an IoT Dev student currently based in Stockholm, Sweden.
-With an interest in embedded systems, automation and cyber security currently studying my final year at Stockholms Tekniska Institut (STI).
-When I'm not in front of my computer, I enjoy analog and digital photography, permaculture and gardening.
+I'm Oskar, an IoT Dev student
 <!--
 **ForestFarbrorn/ForestFarbrorn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.